MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Delve is powered by the Office Graph.
 If Delve is enabled, users in your organization will have Delve in the Office 365 app launcher and they can use all the functionality in Delve.
 Clicking on a person in Delve will open that person's page.
 The person page contains user profile information such as contact information and org chart details, and also documents relating to the person.

-If Delve is enabled, users also have access to related features in other apps that are powered by the Office Graph:

-- The "Suggested" list on the SharePoint start page
-- The "Discover" list in OneDrive, in the Outlook mobile app (if relevant), and on the Microsoft Office Home page
-- Documents on other users' profile cards

 If you choose to disable Delve for your organization, Delve will be removed from the Office 365 app launcher for all users.
 When users visit a person's page, for example by clicking on a person in OneDrive for Business, that person's page will contain only user profile information.
 No documents will be shown.
 Users can still search for other people, but not for documents or boards.

-If you disable Delve, users can also no longer see the other features powered by the Office Graph, as described above.
+If Delve is enabled, users also have access to related features in other apps that are powered by the Office Graph.
+If you disable Delve, users can no longer see these features:

+- The "Suggested" list on the SharePoint start page
+- The "Discover" list in OneDrive, in the Outlook mobile app (if relevant), and on the Microsoft Office Home page
+- Documents on other users' profile cards

 ## Additional resources
 <a name="BKMK_DelveAdditionalResources"> </a>